 When you pay money into your pension, you receive tax relief that reflects the rate of income tax you pay.
 This means that, as a basic rate taxpayer, you effectively only pay £100 to save £125 into your pension.

-Although there’s no limit to the amount you can pay into your pension, there are limits to the amount you can contribute and still receive tax relief.
+Although there’s no limit to the amount you can pay into your personal, self-employed or contractor pension, there are limits to the amount you can contribute and still receive tax relief.
 The limit is currently 100% of your income, up to a maximum of £40,000.

 If you earn less than £3,600 annually or don’t earn anything, the maximum amount you can contribute to your pension within the tax relief limit is £3,600 (including government tax relief).